bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Authors.#4.Email: Must contain @ character!
 ```

-_Above, `authorSpecification` starts with [Optional](#optional) command and therefore null items in the collection are allowed._
+_Above, `authorSpecification` starts with [Optional](#optional) command, and therefore null items in the collection are allowed._

 - `AsCollection` validates the collection items, but the collection itself (as an object) can be normally validated in its own scope normally, as any other value.
-  - One of the popular use cases is to verify the collection size:
+  - One of the widespread use cases is to verify the collection size:

 ``` csharp
 Specification<AuthorModel> authorSpecification = s => s